 Run a user-specified command when detected an error in monitoring a transfer route by standby patrol or recovery.
-Use this to notify the system administrator or an application of detecting an error or recovery.
-When set either of a monitoring interval ('-p' option) or the number of constant monitoring ('-o' option) of standby patrol to zero by the hanetparam command, it is not possible to use this user command execution function.
+Use this to notify a system administrator or an application of detecting an error or recovery.
+When set either of a monitoring interval ('-p' option) or the number of the times of continuous monitoring ('-o' option) of standby patrol to zero by a hanetparam command, it is not possible to use this user command execution function.

-Figure 2.49 Timing of running user command when activating or deactivating IP address (Logical IP address takeover function) (Continued.) shows timing to run a user command when activated or deactivated an IP address in NIC switching mode (the logical IP address takeover function).
+Figure 2.49 Timing of running a user command when activating or deactivating an IP address (a logical IP address takeover function) (Continued.) shows timing to run a user command when activated or deactivated an IP address in NIC switching mode (a logical IP address takeover function).

-Figure 2.49 Timing of running user command when activating or deactivating IP address (Logical IP address takeover function) (Continued.)
+Figure 2.49 Timing of running a user command when activating or deactivating an IP address (a logical IP address takeover function) (Continued.)